1set/barkme/README.md

 # barkme

-Push notifications to iOS devices with Bark from CLI
+Push notifications to iOS devices with Bark from CLI.